nwherman1724/module-1-challenge-code/README.md

 ## Acceptance Criteria

-* It's done WHEN I view the source code and THEN I find semantic HTML elements (x)
+* It's done WHEN I view the source code and THEN I find semantic HTML elements

-* It's done WHEN I view the structure of the HTML elements and THEN I find that the elements follow a logical structure independent of styling and positioning (x)
+* It's done WHEN I view the structure of the HTML elements and THEN I find that the elements follow a logical structure independent of styling and positioning

-* It's done WHEN I view the image elements and THEN I find accessible alt attributes (x)
+* It's done WHEN I view the image elements and THEN I find accessible alt attributes

-* It's done WHEN I view the heading attributes and THEN they fall in sequential order (x)
+* It's done WHEN I view the heading attributes and THEN they fall in sequential order

-* It's done WHEN I view the title element and THEN I find a concise, descriptive title (x)
+* It's done WHEN I view the title element and THEN I find a concise, descriptive title

-* It's done WHEN I view the webpage and then the webpage meets accessibility standards (x)
+* It's done WHEN I view the webpage and then the webpage meets accessibility standards

 ## Assets